Northern Kentucky Norse: Division I transition

-Sports teams
+Sports sponsored

-A member of the Horizon League, NKU sponsors teams in eight men's and nine women's NCAA sanctioned sports:
+A member of the Horizon League, NKU currently sponsors varsity teams in nine men's and 12 women's NCAA-sanctioned sports, plus one men's sport that operates outside of NCAA governance.

+NKU has added six sports, three each for men and women, in the 2020s.
+Men's and women's swimming & diving, women's stunt, and men's and women's triathlon were added in 2024–25, with men's volleyball following in 2025–26.
+Men's volleyball joined the single-sport Midwestern Intercollegiate Volleyball Association upon the program's launch.

 Men's basketball

 The men's basketball team was the NCAA Division II national runner-up during the 1995–96 and 1996–97 seasons.
 The Norse won the Horizon League Tournament following the 2016–17 season, making them eligible for their first NCAA tournament appearance.

 Women's basketball

-In 2000, the NKU women's basketball team became NKU's first national championship team by winning the NCAA Women's Division II Basketball Championship in overtime 71–62 over North Dakota State, ending their season with a 32–2 record.
+In 2000, the NKU women's basketball team became NKU's first national championship team by winning the NCAA Division II Women's Basketball Championship in overtime 71–62 over North Dakota State, ending its season with a 32–2 record.
 The 2002–03 team was the NCAA Women's Division II national runner-up.

-The team won their second national championship in 2008 by a score of 63–58 over South Dakota, becoming one of only five schools to win more than one NCAA Women's Division II Basketball Championship, as well as the only two-time NCAA national champions in the state of Kentucky.
+The team won its second national championship in 2008 by a score of 63–58 over South Dakota, becoming one of only five schools to win more than one NCAA Division II Women's Basketball Championship, as well as the only two-time NCAA national champions in the state of Kentucky.
 One of the top coaches in NCAA Division II women's basketball, Nancy Winstel, was head coach of the team from 1983 until her retirement at the end of the 2011–12 season.
 Dawn Plitzuweit, an assistant at Michigan, was named the new NKU Women's Basketball coach on May 10, 2012.
 On May 6, 2016, Camryn Whitaker was named as the new head coach.